THE FEEDBACK FROM VALENTIN, OPERATIONS MANAGER AT TRANSDEV BASSIN D'ARCACHON

 For us, no, because we have our staff and we are not in deficit, which allows us to properly provide our services and avoid penalties.
 Today, we have this opportunity, but also the fact of having enough resources in temporary staff.
 But it hasn’t always been the case.
 We also have major housing problems in the Bassin d’Arcachon.
 It’s also a criterion for us to know if the candidate has the possibility of finding housing in the basin.

-Have you been involved in the development of the commercial offer for the summer period?
+Have you been involved in the development of the commercial offer?